lorenzifrancesco/survival-phd-physics/README.md

 ### Publishing papers
 #### Journals: categories and classification
 When publishing papers, it is important to have some accounting concepts in mind, other than the research in itself.
-From a fiscal point of view, and roughly speaking, journals classify in three categories:
+From a fiscal point of view, and roughly speaking, journals are classified in three categories:
 - Closed Access: articles are only available to subscribers.
 The expenses and profits of the publishers come from the subscriptions.
 In many cases, the subscriptions are handled not by individuals, but by universities or research institutes.
 - Full ("Gold") Open Access: articles are available on the web to anyone, and the expenses and profits of the publishers come from the author's payment.
 This payment is frequently referred to as Article Processing Charges.
 - Hybrid Access: the author can decide if publishing in open access or not.